 Tips on planning your estate in France

 France’s inheritance laws have changed significantly over the years but foreigners who assume French inheritance laws mimic those back home could be caught out.
-In fact, French laws are probably still quite different and the best way to protect your assets in France and abroad is to consult a notaire and, in some cases, make a French will.
+In fact, French laws are probably still quite different and the best way to protect your assets in France and abroad is to consult a notaire and, in some cases, making wills.

 Furthermore, with more complicated situations – such as assigning a power of attorney, deciding whether to provide gifts during your lifetime or after your death and whether they should take the form of lump-sums of a regular income – it’s really important that you seek professional estate planning assistance!
 They are experts for a reason, and you don’t want to make mistakes on such a vital document.